ibis-project/ibis/docs/backends/index.md

 ## Expression Generating Backends

-The next category of backends translates ibis expressions into another system's expressions, for example, SQLAlchemy.
+The next category of backends translates Ibis table expressions into another system's table expression objects, for example, SQLAlchemy.

-Instead of generating strings for each expression these backends produce another kind of expression and typically have high-level APIs for execution.
+Instead of generating a query string for each table expression, these backends produce another kind of table expression object and typically have high-level APIs for execution.

 - [Apache Arrow Datafusion](Datafusion.md)
 - [Apache Druid](Druid.md)